tirupatihemanth/tripmate/README.md

 Feature Ideas:
 1. Consider the optimal path based on opening and closing timings
 2. Suggesting very close places of interest that users may miss out
 3. Consider the amount of time user spends at a place

-#
+Try to update this ReadMe particularly with feature ideas